 What has been your favorite lesson so far?

 “Students created an object that represented their family’s heritage.
 I liked it so much because it was very personal and different from the activities we’ve done previously for that social studies unit.
 It also required a deeper level of thinking and synthesis of a lot of things they learned about their ancestors.”

 “The [Maker’s Empire supplied] lesson plans are helpful even if I don’t use all of them because they get me thinking about activities I want my students to do and they help solidify ideas for other projects.”

 What are some recent projects?

-Students became creators of “a landform as an assessment for understanding of our social studies unit, a monster, as a visual representation at the end of our “I’m Not Scared” literature unit and explained how their monster reflected the learning from the unit, and a model of a healthy snack to support our nutrition unit.”
+Students became creators of “a landform as an assessment for an understanding of our social studies unit, a monster, as a visual representation at the end of our “I’m Not Scared” literature unit and explained how their monster reflected the learning from the unit, and a model of a healthy snack to support our nutrition unit.”